walmartlabs/concord-website/docs/plugins/slack.md

     text: "Hi there!"
 ```

-Not that `@handle` works only for users that did not change their _Display Name_
+> Though using a `@handle` does work, it will stop working if the user changes the _Display Name_
-in their Slack profiles.
+of their Slack profile.

 Optionally, the message sender name appearing as the user submitting the post,
 can be changed with `username`.
 In addition, the optional `iconEmoji` can